-Hello everybody and welcome to another video.
-In today’s video I will taking a look at the New CR10 V3 printer which came out recently.
-This is the follow up video from the initial unboxing experience so if you’re curious about what it’s like to put the machine together, make sure to check out that video in the description bellow.
-Now full disclaimer before we begin.
-I purchased this machine with my own money and was not paid to do this video so everything you see here will be based on my own opinion.
+In today’s article, we’ll be taking a closer look at the CR10V3.
+This is a follow-up article to the previous unboxing one.
+Now, full disclaimer before we begin.
+I purchased this machine with my own money and was not paid to do this video, so everything you see here will be based on my own opinion.

 So how did this machine perform?
-Well let’s start with the default Test print that comes which the machine.
-These prints are always a good way to make sure that you’re machine is functioning correctly and should always be the first thing that’s printed.
-So in my case I choose the dog and although it’s difficult to see just how well it printed because of the filament color that came with the machine it did very good.
-I then tried printing with flexible PLA which I soon discovered had a tendency to get stuck because it shaved so easily within the gear system.
+Well, let’s start with the default Test print that comes which the machine.
+These prints are always a good way to make sure that your machine is functioning correctly and should always be the first thing that’s printed.
+So in my case I choose the dog and although it’s difficult to see just how well it printed because of the filament colour that came with the machine it did very good.
+I then tried printing with flexible PLA, which I soon discovered had a tendency to get stuck because it shaved so easily within the gear system.
 The results however were very comparable to the dog print.
 With that out of the way, I immediately changed to a 0.8 nozzle to see just how well it could print with a wide variety of materials.
-Once again I printed with the flexible PLA as well as some regular PLA and TPU filament.
+Once again, I printed with the flexible PLA as well as some regular PLA and TPU filament.
 Here were results of the standard Benchie Test.
 I then followed up this print with a large scale print for my client in TPU which for NDA reason I can’t show on video.
-I can say that the 4 day print was very comparable in quality to my small Benchie Test print in TPU.
-I also 3d Printed a bust of one my sculptures.
+I can say that the 4-day print was very comparable in quality to my small Benchie Test print in TPU.
+I also 3d Printed a bust of one of my sculptures.
 To test the full build volume, I then printed a vase in vase mode.

-This machine is really good.
+This machine is good.
 Especially if you already know that you want to use it for flexible filaments.
-While the user interface is perhaps not as modern, it does the job quite fine and with a couple of tweaks this could be an even greater machine.
+While the user interface is perhaps not as modern, it does the job quite fine and with a couple of tweaks, this could be an even greater machine.
 So would I recommend this machine?
 It’s a good machine if you already have some basic experience.
-I probably wouldn’t recommend it as your first printer because of the user interface and most user’s don’t require such a large build volume starting off.
+I probably wouldn’t recommend it as your first printer because of the user interface, and most user’s don’t require such a large build volume starting off.
 This is a very good upgrade to your current repository and is an affordable next step.